OriR/react-docgen-markdown-renderer/README.md

 ```
 ##### options.handlebarsPlugins `Array<Function>`
 An array of functions that take a handlebars instance and returns it.
-Useful when you want to extend the the `handlebars` instance with some extra helpers of your own.
+Useful when you want to extend the the `handlebars` instance with some extra helpers/partials of your own.
 Example:
 ```js
 {